jkalinowsky/jkalinowsky/README.md

 ## Hi there 👋 Nice to meet you!
 #### I'm Kuba, here are few things about me:
 - 🔭 I'm a rising second-year student Computer Science Student
-- 🌱 I'm currently working on Open Football Manager.
-Programming in C++ and JavaScript :D
+- 🌱 I'm working on an open-source football manager game that's going to be available as a web app.
+The match engine is written in C++, the frontend is built with Vue, and the backend is powered by Flask :D

 #### 🛠️ LANGUAGES&TOOLS
 <div align="center">